motogadget install XS650 Scrambler & Capacitor wiring XS650 Flat Tracker

-When these components had be fitted, the next job was to lay in the high output power cables to the starter & a new earth lead.
+When these components had been fitted, the next job was to lay in the high output power cables to the starter & a new earth lead.
 We drilled 4 holes in the edge of the battery box and fitted some rubber grommets before feeding through the cables and soldering on the eyelets onto each end.

 Next up, we extended all the wires from the components like the lights, brake light switches.